 If the prosecutor has any such evidence, they may decide the victim’s testimony is not necessary and proceed with the trial.

 Call Our Experienced Attorney Today

-If you have been charged with domestic battery or any other domestic violence-related offense in Indiana, contact Eskew Law, LLC today.
+If you have been charged with domestic battery or any other domestic violence-related offense in Indiana, contact Eskew Law today.
 Our knowledgeable and experienced lawyers stand ready to defend you.
 Call us to schedule a confidential consultation to discuss the charges against you, potential defenses, and anticipated outcomes.
 Our goal is to help the people of Indiana with situations they cannot handle on their own.
 Let us help you.